 "The kid was making a racket, where else was I supposed to bring him?"
 Dresarian uninterestedly handed over the phooka to Madame Laurent's care, his eyes scanning the room until they met Jake's.
 Then settled on Greg.

-Jake hardly had time to cry out a warning before Dresarian was replaced by two-hundred-and-fifty pounds of extremely angry lycanthrope, murderous gaze locked on his father.
+Jake hardly had time to cry out a warning before Dresarian was replaced by six-hundred pounds of extremely angry lycanthrope, murderous gaze locked on his father.